ietf/Moderators/unprofessional-commentary.md

 **Derogatory language**

-Hurtful language related to the race, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, marital status, religion, ethnicity, national origin, or ancestry of other participants.
+This includes hurtful language related to the race, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, marital status, religion, ethnicity, national origin, or ancestry of others.

+## Operating procedures

 See the Standard Operating Procedures to understand how the sergeant-at-arms team handles unprofessional commentary and other inappropriate postings.